-Friends of the Oakland Public School Libraries (FOPSL) is pleased to have brought you three author chats to support Oakland’s underfunded public school libraries.
-Our spring author chats included Daniel Handler, Te-Ping Chen, and Gail Tsukiyama.
-Read more about our April Author Chat authors below.
+Friends of the Oakland Public School Libraries (FOPSL) is excited to bring you three author chats in September to support Oakland’s underfunded public school libraries.
+Tickets are $30 for each chat or $75 for the 3 chat series.

 Tickets are $30 for each chat, or $75 for the 3 chat series.